 Denied legal and human rights, this Canadian is now 22.
 He’s unlikely to cry as easily as he did when seen on the video footage of his early days in captivity.
-Actually he’s probably really angry about his fate and about how he’s been treated by Canada.
-Is that perhaps what Harper is now so scared of?
+Actually he’s probably really angry about his fate and about how he’s been treated by

 Having adopted a stubborn and bloody-minded refusal to acquiesce to the courts, Harper has thumbed his nose at the serious and reasoned judicial analysis that there is not enough evidence to charge Khadr with any crime, let alone convict him now or in the future.
 What does Harper expect to happen now?